Smoke & Mirrors (The Fizz album)

 Smoke & Mirrors is a 2020 studio album by The Fizz, formerly Bucks Fizz.
 It is the third album by the group under the name The Fizz and the second as a threesome consisting of original members Cheryl Baker, Mike Nolan and Jay Aston.
-Released on 6 March 2020, the album entered the overall Official Albums Chart at No.29, the Official Album Sales Chart at No.6, the Official Vinyl Albums Chart at No.5 and the Official Independent Album Chart at No.3.
-Its Sales chart position of No.6 is the highest entry of any previous Bucks Fizz/The Fizz albums.
+Released on 6 March 2020, the album entered the overall UK Albums Chart at No. 29, the UK Album Sales Chart at No. 6, the Official Vinyl Albums Chart at No. 5 and the UK Independent Albums Chart at No. 3.
+Its sales chart position of No. 6 is the highest entry of any previous Bucks Fizz/the Fizz albums.

 Background

 After the success of the group's comeback album The F-Z of Pop, which saw the group return to the UK charts for the first time in 31 years, talks immediately began for a follow up album with producer Mike Stock.
 Whilst The F–Z of Pop contained three re-recordings of past Bucks Fizz hits as well as eight new compositions, it was agreed that moving forward the group would now focus solely on new material.
 The group went back into the studio in summer 2018 to begin recording for the new album.
 Fairly early on into the recording process Jay Aston was diagnosed with mouth cancer and would require surgery and extensive treatment.
 During this time it had also been discussed to bring forward plans for a Christmas album.
 Production quickly began to allow the producers to record all of Aston's vocal parts for the release before she had to undergo surgery which would leave her unable to sing for the foreseeable future.
-The tracks were then finished with Baker and Nolan providing all the backing vocals for 15 songs which would become Christmas with The Fizz.
+The tracks were then finished with Baker and Nolan providing all the backing vocals for 15 songs which would become Christmas with the Fizz.

 In 2019, plans were made for The Fizz to return to the studio to finish recording the album now that Aston had recovered sufficiently to begin singing again.
 It also gave her the chance to complete her lead vocal on the track "From Here to Eternity", which she had recorded a guide vocal for on the day she received her cancer diagnosis.